Joel Embiid goes for 32 as 76ers win NBA In-Season Tournament Game over Hawks

 Tobias Harris had a season-high 29 points and 10 rebounds and Tyrese Maxey overcame a slow start to finish with 19 points and eight assists for the Sixers, who snapped a two-game losing streak.
 Danuel House Jr. had a season-high 14 points off the bench.

+“It was a playoff mentality,” House said in reference to the tournament.

-Trae Young led six Hawks in double figures with 22 points in a game that was played on a primarily light blue court in State Farm Arena due to the league's new in-season tournament.
+Trae Young led six Hawks in double figures with 22 points in a game that was played on a primarily light blue court in State Farm Arena for the tournament.
 Young also had 13 assists.
 Jalen Johnson had 18 points and 10 rebounds, Saddiq Bey had 17 points off the bench and Clint Capela had 15 points.

+Harris has scored at least 15 points in every game for the Sixers this season and has been a key complementary component to Embiid and Maxey.

+“This is what I expect out of him,” said Sixers coach Nick Nurse.
+“He can shoot the three, can take it in transition.
+He can iso on the block.
+He continues to make plays.”

 The Sixers hit 27 of 28 free throws.